lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@feedback`

 - Incorrect.
-The outcome should not be a disease and the disease should not be an exposure (in this case)
+The outcome should not be a predictor and the disease should not be an exposure (in this case).
 - Correct!
 The outcome is a disease, and the exposures are possible exposures/predictors.
 - Incorrect.
 This is almost the right answer, except for time.
 Technically, time is not an exposure, it is just a variable that tells us the visit time.
 - Incorrect.
 Smoking is not the outcome, as it is not a disease.